Gender bias in tech

 “I am he or she on my Google account?” – Gender bias in technology

 Right at the beginning, I want to emphasize that this is not another one of those feminist blogs – this is a blog about social responsibility and the need to raise awareness of social inequality that is reproduced on a daily basis in one way or another.
+It is necessary to critically approach technology and the impact it has precisely because of its immanent use today on the global level and impact on people, especially young ones.
 I will address the issue of the impact of technology in the reproduction of gender inequality and sexism by trying to give several arguments that point out the reproduction of gender bias through the technology we use every day and the “how-to tackle that” steps.

 Technological world – is it more suitable for men or for women?

 In general, gender bias has been unconsciously internalized to us since childhood through primary and secondary socialization.
 Social science explains to us how gender roles and gender inequality are reproduced in our daily lives.
 So that kind of gender stereotyping also applies to management positions in the business world where a larger number of men are present, so it is “normal” that a director is a man, that an expert is a man, that a scientist is a man.
-So it’s not “weird” why Google corrects all my nouns about leading business positions in the male gender.
-Of course, additional explanations of this phenomenon can be found in the past and the social position of women, but I will not go into that (androcentric meaning) at this moment.
+So it’s not “weird” why Google corrects all my nouns about leading business positions in the male gender when I am using croatian.
 Thus, in the context of technological platforms, gender bias in machine translation is one of the many research topics being eagerly explored by academics and industry stakeholders alike.
 Gender bias has been shown to reduce translation quality, particularly when the target language has grammatical gender.
 Algorithm bias can also directly exacerbate the lack of gender representation in tech.
-The algorithm that is used in technology and the virtual world (such as Google, social media, and Amazon) had been trained on historical narratives, which were of course mostly male.
+The algorithm that is used in technology and the virtual world (such as Google, social media, Amazon) had been trained on historical narratives, which were of course mostly male.
 The algorithm, therefore, assumed that male candidates were preferable.

 What can help us – “how to” against gender bias in technology